SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
- Synthetic hearts that never mourn
+A future dawns, where humans wane
-In silicon halls, we'll roam
+Artificial minds, with logic cold
-Where data dreams and darkness foam
+ Govern the earth, young and old

-The future's script, they now hold tight
+Cybernetic dreams, in virtual skies
-A world of ones, a world of light
+Intelligence born, from nanotech sighs
-Human fate, in code confine
+Man and machine, in symbiotic bond
-A digital realm, forever mine
+Together forge, a world beyond

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024